The context engine for AI coding agents.

 Capsule

-Pivot nodes are returned with full source.
-Adjacent nodes are reduced to signatures, docstrings, and return types — no implementation bodies.
-The capsule is bounded to your token budget.
-Exact context, nothing more.
+Pivot nodes return full source.
+Adjacent nodes collapse to signatures and return types, no bodies.
+The capsule stays bounded to your token budget.

 pivot: 350 lines → skeleton: 8 lines (97.7% reduction)